Juggernaut (1974 film): Development

-Richard Alan Simmons' script was inspired by a real life bomb threat against the Queen Elizabeth 2 in 1972, which resulted in Special forces (one SAS, two from the Special Boat Squadron and a Welsh bomb disposal expert of the Royal Army Ordnance Corps) being parachuted into the Atlantic to board and search the liner, as dramatized in the film.
+Richard Alan Simmons's script was inspired by a real life bomb threat against the Queen Elizabeth 2 in 1972, which resulted in Special forces (one SAS, two from the Special Boat Squadron and a Welsh bomb disposal expert of the Royal Army Ordnance Corps) being parachuted into the Atlantic to board and search the liner, as dramatized in the film.

-The film was the second in what was meant to be a 13-film slate produced by David V. Picker after he resigned as head of production for United Artists (the first was Lenny).
+The film was the second of a three-picture deal produced by David V. Picker after he resigned as head of production for United Artists (the first was Lenny).
 It was made by his company, Two Roads.
 United Artists would distribute.
-In November 1973 it was announced Bryan Forbes was to direct, with Simmons producing and Richard Harris to star, with the film going to start in January 1974.
+In November 1973 it was reported that Bryan Forbes was to direct, with Simmons producing and Richard Harris starring, with filming set to begin in January 1974.

-Bryan Forbes left the project, however, as did his replacement, Don Taylor.
+On 6 December 1973, it was reported that Bryan Forbes had left the project - "there were minor disagreements" claimed Picker - and been replaced by Don Medford.
+On 5 February 1974, it was reported that Medford, too, had left the project.
+He was fired by Picker who was reportedly dissatisfied with the state of the script and casting.

 Picker then turned to Richard Lester, with whom he had made a number of films at United Artists, notably A Hard Day's Night.
+"I think Dick Lester can do any picture he sets his mind to do," said Picker.
 Lester was finishing work on the Musketeers films in Spain when he got a call from Denis O'Dell saying "We just fired our second director and I've got a Russian ship and we've got to leave on 18 February.
 Will you take it on?"